Denture Fit: What you don’t know can hurt you

 What Is A Great Fit?

 A great fit means comfort.
 The plate must have good suction and not create sores.
 A great fit depends on creating a prototype with maximal coverage that is built on a very accurate model of the mouth.
+A great fit will make a denture work even in most patients with a sensitive gag reflex.
+A great fit can also minimize the appearance of “denture face.”
 This requires a dentist with experience, technical expertise and high quality modeling materials.

 A Great Fit Requires Great Communication